-- In the Location section, click the Method drop-down arrow and choose Anomaly Offset (Point Event layer name with offset suffix).
+- In the Location section, click the Method drop-down arrow and click Anomaly offset (Point Event layer name with offset suffix).

-All the point event layers that are published with the map service and are registered with the chosen network appear in the drop-down list.
+All the point event layers that are published with the map service and are registered with the chosen network appear in the drop-down menu.

 - Provide the Offset value for the reference offset using any one of these options:

-- Select the direction of the offset by clicking the Direction drop-down arrow, typing the offset value, and selecting the units.
+- Click the Direction drop-down arrow and choose the direction of the offset, type the offset value, and choose the units.

-- Type the value and select the units.
+- Type the Offset value and choose the units.

-- Click the Select an Offset Location on the Map tool and pick a location along the route on the map.
+- Click the Select an Offset Location on the Map tool and select a location along the route on the map.

-A red cross is placed at the offset location along the route on the map.
+A red x is placed at the offset location along the route on the map.
 This is the location of the Measure value for the event.

 - This value denotes the distance between the chosen point event and the proposed Measure on the selected route.

 - The new event will be associated with the route (route name) from the LRS Network that the event location intersects.
-In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a dialog box prompts you to choose which route you prefer the event to be associated with.
+In cases where the input location intersection may have more than one route in the registered LRS Network (overlapping routes), a dialog box prompts you to choose the route with which you prefer the event to be associated.

-- Click Next to view the Attribute-Value table.
+- Click Next to view the Attribute-Value information in a table.
 This table contains all the attributes of the event layer.
-Fill out all the attribute information for the new event in this table.
-Check the Show network name check box to see which LRS Network the selected event layer is associated with.The attribute table appears.
+Fill in all the attribute information for the new event in this table.
+Check the Show network name check box to review the LRS Network with which the selected event layer is associated.

 - Click Save.